jwmatthews/kyma_poc/example_output/coolstuff-quarkus/gpt-3.5-turbo-16k/quarkus_springboot_cdi-to-quarkus-00040_1_full_run.md

 ```

 ## Explanation
-The static code analysis information suggests that the `@Produces` annotation is no longer required in Quarkus if the producer method is annotated with a scope annotation, a stereotype, or a qualifier.
-In this case, we can remove the `@Produces` annotation and annotate the producer method with `@Named("logger")` instead.
+The static code analysis information states that in Quarkus, the `@Produces` annotation is no longer required if the producer method is annotated with a scope annotation, a stereotype, or a qualifier.
+It suggests using a `@Named` getter method instead.

-Here are the changes made:
-- Removed the `@Produces` annotation from line 12.
-- Added `@ApplicationScoped` annotation to the class on line 8.
+Based on this information, the following changes were made to the original code:

+1. Added the `@ApplicationScoped` annotation to the class.
+This annotation serves as a scope annotation and allows the producer method to be used without the `@Produces` annotation.
-- Added `@Named("logger")` annotation to the `produceLog()` method on line 11.
+2. Added the `@Named("logger")` annotation to the `produceLog()` method.
+This annotation acts as a qualifier and allows the method to be used as a producer method without the `@Produces` annotation.
+3. Removed the `@Produces` annotation from the `produceLog()` method.
+4. Changed the return type of the `produceLog()` method to `Logger.getLogger(Producers.class.getName())` to match the original code.

-By making these changes, we have updated the code to use Quarkus and removed the unnecessary `@Produces` annotation.
+These changes ensure that the code is updated to use Quarkus and follows the best practices suggested by the static code analysis information.